 - IV.13.3.4.1 The Board shall provide for a period of up to two (2) consecutive years to a member on unpaid leave pension, life insurance, medical, dental, and other usual benefits.
-The Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under IV.13.2.7.3.
-In the case of unpaid leaves which entail alternative employment, and such employment includes benefits, members shall assume the compensation and benefits of the alternate Employer. - IV.13.3.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - IV.13.3.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave. - IV.13.3.4.4 Where an increase in leave has been authorized in accordance with IV.13.3.2.2, the Dean, at the member's request, may approve the awarding of full or partial benefit entitlements for the extended leave period.
+For the first year of leave, the Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under IV.13.2.7.3.
+For the second, and any future years of leave, the Board shall pay its contributions and the member shall pay their contributions, as though the member were receiving non-leave salary as defined under IV.13.2.7.3.
+In the case of unpaid leaves which entail alternative employment, and such employment includes benefits, members shall assume the compensation and benefits of the alternate Employer. - IV.13.3.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - IV.13.3.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave.

-IV.13.4 Leaves for Probationary Appointees
+- IV.13.3.4.4 Where a member has been approved for a second year of unpaid leave or where an increase in leave has been authorized in accordance with IV.13.3.2.2, the Dean, at the member's request, may approve the awarding of full or partial benefit entitlements for the extended leave period. - IV.13.4 Leaves for Probationary Appointees

-Under special circumstances, and upon the approval of the Departmental/Program/Librarians' Committee, the Departmental/Program/Library Personnel Committee, and the Departmental/Program Chair/University Librarian, members on probationary appointments may seek authorization for a maximum of one (1) year of sabbatical leave, unpaid leave or full research leave, but such period of leave must not be taken during a year in which they are to be considered for tenure/permanency.
+Under special circumstances, and upon the approval of the Departmental/Program/ Librarians' Committee, the Departmental/Program/Library Personnel Committee, and the Departmental/Program Chair/University Librarian, members on probationary appointments may seek authorization for a maximum of one (1) year of sabbatical leave, unpaid leave or full research leave, but such period of leave must not be taken during a year in which they are to be considered for tenure/permanency.